-Mahonia is a simply beautiful shrub during winter.
+Mahonia is a simply astounding shrub during winter.

 Main Mahonia facts